keemgunn/GVT-Editorial/src/contents/articles/normal/20230219-Example_Document.md

 ---
-title: Some Titles Must be LOOOOOOONNNNNGGGGG !!!
+title: Some Titles Must be LONG AND COMPLICATED !!!
 Here's a example of it.
+LONG LONG TITLE.
+Very Long Title.
+Very long.
 date: 2023-02-19
 uri: article-red-riding-hood-19
 tags: [ Jekyll, tutorial ]